 We often stress the importance of closing the loop with customers.
 That’s because it can be absolutely transformational for the customer experience.
 When you close the loop, you treat a customer’s feedback as the start of a dialogue, not as a piece of static data.
 By reaching out to customers who’ve had a poor experience, finding out what went wrong and taking ownership of finding them a solution, you can deliver an experience that’s so positive it actually cancels out the negative effect of the original issue.

-Got a customer loyalty programme?
-You may already have in your possession the foundation stone of a first-class customer experience programme.
-Customer loyalty programmes contain a self-selecting sample of your most loyal customers, along with demographic information and purchase history that helps you understand who they are, what they need and what they most care about.
-You can use your loyalty programme members as a survey panel to collect initial research for your retail CX programme.
+Got a customer loyalty program?
+You may already have in your possession the foundation stone of a first-class customer experience program.
+Customer loyalty programs contain a self-selecting sample of your most loyal customers, along with demographic information and purchase history that helps you understand who they are, what they need and what they most care about.
+You can use your loyalty programme members as a survey panel to collect initial research for your retail CX programme and use that data to tailor later customer experiences.

 Use a single integrated CX management platform